Every step matters: From step stools to extension ladders, make sure you're putting the right foot forward.

 What is National Ladder Safety Month?

 National Ladder Safety Month is the only movement dedicated exclusively to the promotion of ladder safety, at home and at work.
-During March 2018, National Ladder Safety Month brought heightened awareness to the importance of the safe use of ladders through resources, training and a national dialogue.
+Help us bring awareness to the importance of the safe use of ladders through resources, training and a national dialogue.

 ALI, the only approved developer of safety standards for the U.S. ladder industry, is the presenting sponsor for National Ladder Safety Month.